How We Perform

 On this page:

 As a statutory consultee, we receive consultations from local planning authorities and respond to them with our advice.
-We also respond to Scheduled Monument Consents, which are decided by the Secretary of State for Culture, Media and Sport.
+We also respond to Scheduled Monument Consents, which are decided by the Secretary of State for Digital, Culture, Media and Sport.

-This section contains our latest reports to the Department for Communities and Local Government and the Department for Culture, Media and Sport.
+This section contains our latest reports to the Department for Communities and Local Government and the Department for Digital, Culture, Media and Sport.
 These report on our timeliness of responses to planning, listed building and referral consultations and Scheduled Monument Consents.

 In 2016/17 we processed: